Tayllafu/datacollecter/README.md

-# datacollecter
+# DataCollecter
-A simple program that collects the person data
+A simple program that collects the person data.